chinedufn/blender-iks-to-fks/README.md

 This script automates the IK / Constraint bones -> FK bones conversion process.

 It does this by generating a new mesh and FK rig that copy the animations of your original mesh and rig.

+---

+This Blender Addon is donationware, so please [donate via PayPal](https://paypal.me/chinedufn) if you've found this helpful!

 ## Install